hat-open/hat-gateway/docs/devices/modbus.rst

 can occupy only parts of modbus registers or span across multiple registers.
-To accommodate these different encoding rules, modbus gateway devices represent single data point values as list of bits, encoded as single unsigned integer, with size specified by configuration parameters.
+To accommodate these different encoding rules, modbus gateway devices represent single data point values as list of bits, encoded as single unsigned integer, with legth specified by configuration parameters.

 Among other parameters, each data specifies:

     * data type (1bit or 16bit register size)
-    * bit size
+    * bit count
     * starting register address
     * bit offset